IAMRobot4810/4810Vision/README.rst

 4) Now for the most exciting part- actually getting OpenCV.
 For Windows, we are getting a precompiled binary for opencv3.
 To do so head over to this website http://www.lfd.uci.edu/~gohike/pythonlibs/
     Find opencv on the list of Python Extension Packages (there's a lot) and click on the link.
-This should take you to a bynch of .whl files to download.
+This should take you to a bunch of .whl files to download.
 Make sure you grab the .whl file that
    - Corresponds to your version of Python 3 (3.4 or 3.5 are both supported)
    - Matches your system architecture (32 or 64 bit)
 Download and then run
-.. highlight:: powershell

 ::